mbelmontes7/mbelmontes7/README.md

-- 👋 Hi, I’m @mbelmontes7
+- 👋 Hi, I’m Magaly Belmontes
 - 👀 I’m interested in learnig how to Code.
 - 🌱 I’m currently learning Html.
 - 💞️ I’m looking to collaborate on web design.